 Wassermusik which was released later on Classique 13 160G (10").

-- was made at the time of Lucia di Lammermoor and of music by American
+- was made at the time when Lucia di Lammermoor and music of

-he was producing the Remington Series for the Varèse-Sarabande
+was producing the Remington Series for the Varèse-Sarabande

 label, or - if he found them - were all in a bad shape and could not

 Varèse-Sarabande Remington Series,